YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ### pyfaidx
-**Detailed Use Case:** When working with reference genomes or DNA sequence datasets, you'll often need to extract specific regions around potential binding sites without loading gigabytes of sequence data into memory.
+**Detailed Use Case:** When working with reference genomes or DNA sequence datasets, it is often necessary to extract specific regions around potential binding sites without loading gigabytes of sequence data into memory.

 **Expanded Example:**
 ```python